webplatform/docs-wpd/CSS_property_guide/index.md

 ---
-title: CSS property editing guide
+title: 'CSS property editing guide'
 summary: 'Help us update, review, add samples, and add quality to the CSS properties!
 This article is a guide to implementing a CSS property reference page.'
 tags:
   - Basic